IBIC/seed-analysis/README.md

 ## How to setup this pipeline for any project.

 Below is a general guide to setting up this pipeline for any project.
 We assume that you will clone this repository and, in that directory, follow these instructions.

+*Important*: Do not use a hyphen (`-`) in group, seed, or covariate names.
+Or anywhere, really.
+The system relies in many places on hyphens being used exclusively to identify contrasts (e.g. `patient-control`).
+I have built in a few first-order checks against hyphens in bad places, but the system will fail spectacularly if there are hyphens in unexpected places.

 ### 1. Create list of seeds

 The makefile requires that the list of seeds and their locations be read in from a file.
-That file must be named `allseeds.txt` and be located in the top-level `analysis` directory and have the project seed directory, and all the seeds used in the project listed in a single column like so:
+That file *must* be named `allseeds.txt` and be located in the top-level `analysis` directory and have the project seed directory, and all the seeds used in the project listed in a single column like so:

     /mnt/praxic/pdnetworksr01/lib/SVC_seeds/
     DANRaIPS